Endotoxins - The Hidden Toxin Damaging Your Pet's Gut.

 Eventually the “soup” of dead birds, excreta, flies, and all manner of foulness is shoveled out.
 The FDA permits this poultry to be sold as the “chicken” or “turkey” on pet feed labels.
 It permits that poultry (along with those fire retardants) to be rendered into meals that also are pet feed ingredients.
 And, the FDA permits those dead chickens or turkeys raised on organic farms to be sold as “organic chicken” or “organic turkey” on a pet feed label.

-Endotoxins are released when pathogenic bacteria grow or die.
 Endotoxins activate several immunocompetent cell’s signaling pathways.
 At unmanageable levels they can initiate and perpetuate damage to and inflammatory diseases of the gut.

 How much is unmanageable?
 To answer that question, we should look at the whole picture of what our pets eat.

-First, imbalanced feeding worsens the disease states caused by endotoxins –namely diets with poor protein nutrition and lots of saturated fats.
-We need to consider that this is precisely what most pets are eating.
-To assume otherwise would be to accept that rendered fats are healthy fats, meat meals are quality protein, and "chicken" on a pet feed label means the same thing as the chicken humans eat.
+Plant based proteins from corn and soy and rendered products are poor quality protein, and rendered fats are inedible saturated fats.
+Thus we need to accept that a diet which exacerbates endotoxin overload is precisely what most pets are eating.
+To assume otherwise would be to accept that rendered fats are healthy fats; meat meals, corn gluten meal and soybean meal are quality protein; and "chicken" on a pet feed label means the same thing as the chicken humans eat.
+(It does not.)

 Third, endotoxin entering the body is carried to the liver where it is inactivated.
 Increased endotoxin levels can damage the liver.
 But more importantly, even when the amount of endotoxin reaching the liver is normal, the presence of another substance can interact with endotoxin to damage the liver.
 The other substances are not necessarily toxins - or present in toxic amounts.
 Clearly rendered ingredients that go into pet feed can be highly contaminated.
 But the presence in the liver of endotoxins along with substances like vitamin A, copper and iron, and many drugs can damage the liver too.
 This is especially concerning given what we know about the nutritionally provoked canine illness of copper associated hepatopathy.